youweiliang/drugchat/scalable_data_format.md

     1  Yes
 ```

-If you are using the previously not scalable data format: `{SMILES String: [ [Question1 , Answer1], [Question2 , Answer2]... ] }`, you can use this script `dataset/convert_json2pd.py` to convert the not scalable data format to the scalable data format.
+If you have used the previously json data format from this codebase: `{SMILES String: [ [Question1 , Answer1], [Question2 , Answer2]... ] }`, you can use this script `dataset/convert_json2pd.py` to convert the json data format to the scalable data format.

-Then, specify the directory in the build_info of the datasets in your train config yaml file to start training.
+Then, specify the directory in the build_info of the datasets in your train config yaml file to start training (see README.md).